Sports Provision

 Sports and Fitness Curriculum

-Dance is a core part of the Urban Arts curriculum and enables students to build up a portfolio towards a Performing Arts GCSE / Performance Skills certificate.
-Circus Skills are also taught as part of the performance lessons which gives students further opportunity for physical expression.
+Dance is a core part of the Creative Arts curriculum which gives students an opportunity for physical expression and enables them to build up a portfolio towards Dance GCSE or Performance Skills certificate.

 Football, badminton, basketball, gym/boxing exercises and table-tennis are available for students to get involved with during afternoon enrichment sessions.
 Individual fitness sessions take place in the school fitness suite.

-Harmonize Academy has a boys and a girls football team who undertake weekly training and regularly take part in inter-schools tournaments and local league matches.
-In summer 2015, the boys' team won the Joe Burns Shield in a competition for local schools.
+Harmonize Academy has a football team that undertakes weekly training and regularly take part in inter-schools tournaments and local league matches.

 Students also travel regularly to local sports facilities to participate in activities such as horse-riding, golf, rock climbing, water sports and indoor skiing which offer new opportunities to try pursuits which they may not have experienced before.